Hasmelash95/heavenly-beauty/README.md

 ### Subscribe Now

 The Subscribe Now page can be accessed either through the box in the Home Page or the navigation button.
 It takes the user to a page with a form to fill out.
 The text inputs are marked as required, so users cannot leave them blank.
 The personal details fieldset asks typical personal questions: Name, Age, Gender, Email.
 The latter through which Heavenly Beauty will contact the client.
+The age is set to minimum value of 18, since the target audience are adults.
+With a maximum age of 120.

 ![Personal Details](https://user-images.githubusercontent.com/103432143/171049222-e564046d-9e17-4897-b74d-9bfeb853175b.png)